-If you visit a gym late, you may probably seen a large ball and wonder what sport games they play with such a huge ball.
+If you visit a gym late, you may have probably seen a large ball- exercise ball and wonder what sports games they play with such a huge ball.

 Out of curiosity, you started bouncing that until a gym staff shouts at you “why are you playing?
 That’s an exercise ball.”